LexMACS/LIT-CTF-2024/pwn/bflat/README.md

-# How to Raise a Boring Vuln
+# How to Raise a Boring Vuln Flat
 ## Rythm

 Try sorting this out.